kerberos-io/nvidia-gpu-kubernetes/README.md

 ## NVidia Drivers
-We are assuming an Ubuntu 20.4 system with a clean installation, and first go ahead with installating the NVIDIA drivers and CUDA drivers.
+We are assuming an Ubuntu 20.4 system with a clean installation.
+First things first, let's go ahead with installing the NVIDIA drivers and CUDA drivers.

     sudo -s
     apt install nvidia-driver-455